 Everything changes.
-Let me put and suddenly it’s my favorite place to be.
-Call it turtling if you like, but if it means I get to have little gates that open and close I am chelonia as fuck.
-When it's a viable tactic to create high walls and siege defences, to hunker in a bunker with all your biggest guns, suddenly base-building stops being the tedious thing you're obliged to repeat at the beginning of every match.
+Let me put three rows of Tesla coils next to my base and suddenly it’s my favorite place to be.
+Call it turtling if you like, but if it means I get to have little gates that open and close I am chelonian as fuck.
+When it's a viable tactic to create high walls and siege defences, to hunker in a bunker with all your biggest guns, suddenly base-building stops being the tedious thing you're obliged to repeat at the beginning of every map.
 If the buildings you lay down are places you'll have to defend later, it becomes worth caring about them.

 Too many of today's strategy games have forgotten the joy of turtling—of methodically building layers of defenses and watching the enemy crash against them.
 Look on my maze of walls, ye mighty, and good luck navigating them with your '90s pathfinding.

 The Age of Empires games were great for this.
 In skirmish mode the computer wasn't much of a challenge, but that just meant you could face off against a bunch of them at once.
 You'd work up from wooden palisades to stone walls, making mazes to slow the advance of cavalry on your gates in the way that Age of Empires encouraged in spite of it looking weird and not being exactly historical, and then you'd wait.
 Enemies would come at you like the tide and be rebuffed each time, crushed under catapulted boulders or turned against their comrades by priests chanting “Wololo” from behind thick stone walls.
 Only after you'd worked your way up through the ages and researched everything would you open the gates and roll across the map with an army of elephants to tidy up every last opponent.